retrogamecorps/Simple30/README.md

 # Simple30
 When it comes down to it, the goal of Simple30 is to give the user a fully capable device, but with a pick-up-and-play experience.

-This project is available thanks to a number of developers whose work enabled me to basically compile and streamline the user experience.
+This project is a continuation of my previous <a href="https://github.com/retrogamecorps/s30-add-on-pack">S30 Add-On Pack</a>, thanks to a number of developers whose work enabled me to compile and streamline the user experience.

 ### Credit: